-We would also like to thank our wonderful translators, Cezara David, Marian Mandache, and Marinel Marin, for tirelessly translating during countless hours of interviews, as well as for answering our numerous questions about Romanian and Roma life and culture.
+We would also like to thank our wonderful translators, Cezara David, Marian Mandache, and Marinel Marin, for tire-lessly translating during countless hours of interviews, as well as for answering our numerous questions about Romanian and Roma life and culture.
 We also thank our drivers who tirelessly drove for hours at a time along roads that were less than optimal, as well as Michael Twum in Finance for processing our mission expenditures and Liliana Morales at Omega Travel for arranging our travel plans.

 We would also like to thank the numerous teachers, principals, and members of governmental, non-governmental, and international organizations for taking the time to speak to us about Roma access to education in Romania.
 Their thoughts, insights, observations, feelings, and stories were invaluable in preparing this Report.
 Finally, and above all, we would like to thank the numerous Roma children who spoke to us frankly and openly about their experiences.
 It is their story we wish to tell, and their plight we wish to expose.
-Common use of existing school premises and facilities as among Roma and non-Roma should be guaranteed.